trungnguyen0503/micro_ros_firmware/README.md

 3. **Build the Firmware**:
    - Navigate to the cloned repository: `cd micro_ros_firmware`
    - Open the project in STM32CubeIDE or use the provided build scripts (e.g., `make`).
-   - Configure the micro-ROS agent and build the firmware following the instructions in [micro_ros_stm32cubemx_utils](https://github.com/micro-ROS/micro_ros_stm32cubemx_utils).
+   - Configure the micro-ROS agent and build the firmware following the instructions (FOLLOW the "Using this package with STM32CubeIDE" part) inside the [micro_ros_stm32cubemx_utils](https://github.com/micro-ROS/micro_ros_stm32cubemx_utils).

 4. **Flash the Firmware**:
    - Connect the STM32F446RET6 board via a debugger (e.g., ST-Link).